vhouchouas/membership-scripts/README.md

 * the maichimp schema from `files/mailchimp.php`

 You also probably want to adapt the workflow by editing the main entry point (which is `files/helloAssoToMailchimp.php`)

+TODO
+====
+- retrieve HelloAso registrations starting from "lastSuccessfulRun minus 1h" to avoid losing registrations because of the delay of their API
+- enhance use of composer:
+-- don't require a manual step: let the deploy script do that -- retrieve phpunit from composer archives
+-- replace some of code with 3rd parties (eg: logging (potentially with logrotate-ish),  sending email)
+- make it possible to filter patterns of test registration on read-only endpoints
+- use the field "since when are you a member" added on helloasso to send mails about returning members